 - leading in a diverse global context,

-- driving sustainable change in complex environments, and
+- driving sustainable change in complex environments,

 - building global networks to support life-long learning, continued growth and development in the global context.